UCLComputerScience/COMP0016_2020_21_Team25/Admin Site/README.md

     npm run-script coverage

+The report is the `index.html` file located in `coverage/lcov-report`.

-The [`tests/unit/components`](https://github.com/UCLComputerScience/COMP0016_2020_21_Team25/tree/main/Admin%20Site/tests/unit/components) directory contains tests for the `.vue` single file components with the working store and backend interaction, meaning the backend server **must** be running before running these tests.
+The [`tests/unit/components`](https://github.com/UCLComputerScience/COMP0016_2020_21_Team25/tree/main/Admin%20Site/tests/unit/components) directory contains tests for the `.vue` single file components with the working store and backend interaction.

 The [`tests/unit/store`](https://github.com/UCLComputerScience/COMP0016_2020_21_Team25/tree/main/Admin%20Site/tests/unit/components) directory contains tests to ensure the backend is functioning correctly, requiring no `.vue` components.

+Note that the testing suite will spawn a new instance of the backend server to use for testing and will shut it down once complete.
+Ensure no other service is using port `8100` prior to running these tests.

+However, this starts and shutdowns the backend every time the test suite is run.
+If you would like to run the tests without this, opting to run the server manually in the background:

+    npm run-script test:noserver

 ## Publish